-Investing activities resulted in net cash outflows of \$990 million for the six months ended August 3, 2024 and \$819 million for the six months ended July 29, 2023.
+Investing activities resulted in net cash outflows of \$990 million \$1.6 billion for the six nine months ended August 3, 2024 November 2, 2024 and \$819 million \$1.3 billion for the six nine months ended July 29, 2023 October 28, 2023.
 The cash outflows for both periods were driven by capital expenditures.
+In addition, the first nine months of fiscal 2025 includes the purchase of an equity method investment.

-Investing activities in the first six months of fiscal 2025 primarily reflected property additions for store improvements and renovations, investments in our new stores, as well as investments in our distribution centers and offices, including information technology.
+Investing activities Capital expenditures in the first six nine months of fiscal 2025 primarily reflected property additions for store improvements and renovations, investments in our new stores, as well as investments in our distribution centers and offices, including information technology.
 We anticipate that capital spending for the full fiscal year 2025 will be approximately \$2.0 billion to \$2.1 billion.

-On June 7, 2024, we announced that we have entered into a definitive agreement for a joint venture with Axo in which we will hold a 49% ownership stake, with respect to Axo's off-price, physical store business in Mexico.
-We expect to close this investment during the third quarter of fiscal 2025.
+On June 7, 2024, we announced that we have entered into a definitive agreement for a joint venture with Axo in which we will to hold a 49% ownership stake with respect to in MOS, Axo's off-price, physical store business in Mexico.
+We and Axo both expect to close make additional future investments in the joint venture to support the expected growth of the business.
+We have the option to increase our ownership interest in the joint venture over the long term.
+On September 3, 2024, we completed this investment during the third quarter for \$192 million, which includes a purchase price of fiscal 2025.